Rezaavoor/jvanah/content/posts/post2.md

 slug: "jvanah-human-rights-diploma"
 ---

-We are incredibly proud and honored to announce that the **Jvanah Initiative** has been awarded the 2024 Human Rights Diploma by the Stockholm UN Association.
+We are incredibly proud and honored to announce that the **Jvanah Organization** has been awarded the 2024 Human Rights Diploma by the Stockholm UN Association.
 This prestigious recognition was presented to us during the annual Human Rights Day celebration on **December 10th, 2024**.

 ### A Night to Remember